Excerpt: You Will Reincarnate

 The Catholic Nun was covered in black, from toe to crown, with an oval face piercing through a starched white frame.
 Only her long-fingered white hands revealed the life within the blackness.
 She was a force.
 Dark, foreboding, all the clichés.
 The beads of her long rosary rattled as loudly as the tapping of her boots on the polished linoleum floor while she paced along the hallway toward our classroom.

-It was 1962, and within the school system of those days Catholic nuns were designed to be overbearing figures of Authority.
+It was 1962, and within the Catholic school system of those days, the nuns were designed to be overbearing figures of Authority.

-However, I had not questioned the religious instruction we were given at school, until a particular day when the topic of the Nun’s teaching was Death.
+However, I had not questioned the religious instruction we were given at school, until a particular day when the topic of The Nun’s teaching was Death.
 Actually, it was what happens after death.
-We sat through an entire exposé of the Heaven and Hell realms; and in those days, Purgatory was also on the cards.
+We sat through an entire exposé of the Heaven and Hell realms; and in those days, Purgatory, the half-way house, was also on the cards.

 I recall being stunned in disbelief.
 What I was hearing from this darkly-clad image of stern responsibility was clearly a lie, an untruth, a deception!